selkies-project/selkies-gstreamer/README.md

 ### The HTML5 web interface loads and the signalling connection works, but the WebRTC connection fails and the remote desktop does not start.

 Please read [Using a TURN server](#using-a-turn-server).
 Make sure to also check that you enabled automatic login with your display manager, as the remote desktop cannot access the initial login screen after boot without login.
+If you created the TURN server or the example container inside a VPN-enabled environment or virtual machine and the WebRTC connection fails, then you may need to add the `TURN_HOST` environment variable to the VPN private IP of the TURN server host, such as `192.168.0.105`.

 ### I want to pass multiple screens within a server to another client using the WebRTC HTML5 web interface.